-Dr Cutbush is Supervisor of a Fellowship in Shoulder Arthroscopy and Arthroplasty.
+A/Professor Cutbush is Chief Supervisor of a Fellowship in Shoulder Arthroscopy and Arthroplasty.
 This fellowship is an accredited fellowship with the Australian Orthopaedic Association (AOA).

 The fellowship gives exposure to advanced arthroscopic shoulder surgery and shoulder arthroplasty.
 Fellows will receive training in all aspects of shoulder surgery.
-The training will encompass arthroscopic rotator cuff repair including revision surgery.
-Exposure and training in instability surgery will include arthroscopic bone block procedures including arthroscopic posterior bone block and arthroscopic latarjet surgery.
-The fellow will also be exposed to arthroscopic reconstruction procedures for AC Joint instability both chronic and acute; tendon transfers as isolated procedures and combined with reverse total shoulder replacement; postoperative and post traumatic surgical release of contractures including for joint replacement surgery; brachial plexus release and dissection; reconstruction of profound axillary, suprascapular and musculocutaneous nerve injuries using nerve transfers; and shoulder fusions.
+The training will encompass arthroscopic rotator cuff repair including revision surgery and superior capsular reconstruction; instability surgery and arthroscopic bone block procedures, including arthroscopic posterior bone block and arthroscopic latarjet surgery.
+The fellow will gain exposure to arthroscopic reconstruction procedures for AC Joint instability both chronic and acute; tendon transfers as isolated procedures and combined with shoulder replacement; postoperative and post-traumatic surgical release of contractures including for joint replacement surgery; frozen shoulder release; brachial plexus release and dissection; reconstruction of profound axillary, suprascapular and musculocutaneous nerve injuries using nerve transfers; and shoulder fusions.

-It is the aim of the fellowship that the fellow will finish with a high level of competency in and an affinity for shoulder surgery.
+It is the aim of the fellowship that the fellow will develop a high level of competency in and an affinity for shoulder surgery.